Argennon-Project/ascee/src/ascee/heap/README.md

 than `sizeUpperBound` (`offset >= sizeUpperBound)` will always result in a revert.

-The value of `chunkSize`  will determine if the location at an offset is persistent or not.
+The value of `chunkSize` at the **end of the execution session** will determine if the memory location at an offset is persistent or not.
 Offsets lower than this value (`offset < chunkSize`) are persistent, and offsets higher than `chunkSize` (`offset >= chunkSize`) are not persistent.
-Non-persistent locations will be re-initialized with zero, **at the start of every block validation** or when they are changed to persistent locations. (this happens when the chunk is expanded.)
+Non-persistent locations will be re-initialized with zero, **at the start of every execution session**.

-It is important to remember that the value of a non-persistent location is persistent during a single block as long as it stays outside a chunk and will be re-initialized only after the validation of the next block starts.
+Usually an application should not have any assumption about the value of memory locations that are outside the chunk.
+While these locations are zero initialized at the start of every execution session, it should be noted that multiple invocations of an application may happen in a single execution session and if one of them modifies a location outside the chunk, the changes can be seen by next invocations.

 There is no way for an application to query the chunk capacity.
 As a result in the view of an application, accessing offsets higher than `chunkSize` results in